Case File · 001 Active

 Files & links

-Photo — Scenario Studio authoring in Godot 4.
+Photo — Scenario Studio authoring a Northern Light minigame in Godot 4.

 Scenario Studio is an authoring suite that lets instructional designers build branching, evidence-driven training simulations — the kind you usually can’t build in Articulate or H5P without writing code — and ship them to any SCORM-compliant LMS.